ddprrt/ddprrt.github.io/src/content/_posts/2020-11-19-tidy-typescript-avoid-enums.md

 ## Further reading

+Note that as [Sergey and Romain](https://twitter.com/DeneauRomain/status/1348937601907097600) point out, refactoring might be more difficult with string unions than with enums.

 - [Rob Palmer from Bloomberg](https://www.techatbloomberg.com/blog/10-insights-adopting-typescript-at-scale/) wrote a great piece on how to adopt TypeScript at scale.
 The first point already nails it: TypeScript can be JavaScript plus types, so stay standards-compliant.
 Recommended read.
 - [I created a Symbol-based alternative to enums](https://fettblog.eu/symbols-in-javascript-and-typescript/).
 I still think for most use cases string union types are the way to go, but this is something worth exploring.
 - [The isolated module flag prohibits the use of const enums](https://www.typescriptlang.org/tsconfig#isolatedModules).
 This flag is on if you compile your stuff with Babel and use TypeScript just as a type checker.
 Important to know!